Casey Netball Association

 b) No player will be granted more than one (1) clearance per season.

-c) Players who owe outstanding playing fees or are in possession of Club/Team property (uniform, equipment) will not be granted a clearance.
+c) Players who owe outstanding playing fees or are in possession of Club/Team property (uniform, equipment) will not be granted a clearance during the current season.

 d) A player must have received notification in writing from Casey Netball Association before playing for a new Club/Team.